Thunderbirds Are Go: Puppets

-Promising Television Mail that Thunderbirds Are Go would be "bigger and better than anything we have ever done before", Gerry Anderson realised that any design flaws that showed up on the big screen would not be forgiven as quickly as those on TV.
-The puppets were therefore expertly revamped, with new paint, wigs and costumes.
-Models and sets were re-built from scratch with greater attention to detail.
-Over the course of the production, APF's puppet wardrobe was expanded to include more than 700 costumes, with 150 extra costumes made as spares.
+Promising Television Mail that Thunderbirds Are Go would be "bigger and better than anything we have ever done before", Gerry Anderson realised that any design flaws that showed up on a cinema screen would not be forgiven as quickly as those on TV.
+Therefore, the puppets were expertly revamped, with new paint, wigs and costumes.
+Models and sets were rebuilt from scratch with greater attention to detail.
+Over the course of the production, APF's puppet wardrobe swelled to more than 700 costumes, with 150 extra costumes made as spares.

 Some of the established characters, including Scott Tracy, were re-sculpted from the original puppets, while guest characters, such as the Zero-X crew, were entirely new creations.
-The guest character puppets of the TV series had had faces made of Plasticine that had been re-modelled for each appearance.
-This approach was largely abandoned for the film: as some of the puppets would be representing real-life celebrities, a decision was made to build most of the supporting characters in fibreglass to the same standards of workmanship as the main puppets.
-As with Scott Tracy, the puppet playing Captain Travers was modelled on Sean Connery.
+The guest character puppets of the TV series had Plasticine faces that were remodelled for each appearance.
+This approach was largely abandoned for the film: as some of the puppets would be playing real-life celebrities, a decision was made to build most of the guest cast in fibreglass to the same standards of workmanship as the main characters.
+Like Scott Tracy, the face of Captain Travers was modelled on Sean Connery.

-The film puppets had the same body proportions as their TV predecessors.
-As filming progressed, APF developed a new prototype puppet with an animatronic mouth to produce more realistic lip and jaw movement.
+The film puppets had the same caricatured proportions as their TV predecessors, the heads being disproportionately large compared to the limbs and torsos.
+As filming progressed, APF developed a prototype puppet with an animatronic mouth to produce more realistic lip and jaw movement.
 However, the results proved unsatisfactory and the idea was abandoned.
-For its next TV series, Captain Scarlet and the Mysterons, APF would introduce a brand-new puppet design that used natural proportions, made possible by moving the internal lip-sync mechanism from the head to the chest.
+For its next TV series, Captain Scarlet, APF would introduce a brand-new puppet design that used realistic body proportions, made possible by moving the internal lip-sync mechanism from the head to the chest.
 The puppets of the sequel film Thunderbird 6 were designed as a compromise between the two generations, with increased realism and less overt caricature.